Michael Richard Plowman: Career

 Plowman continued his musical training at universities in Canada and the United States.
 He began conducting and touring worldwide with various orchestras and choirs, then moved into theater, and finally into composing music for films, television shows, and video games.
 Plowman has worked for Sony Pictures Television, the BBC, Cartoon Network, Warner Bros., 20th Century Fox, New Line Cinema, MTV, Nickelodeon, A&E, Discovery, and Animal Planet, to name a few.
-Plowman has over 500 credits to date in live-action, animation, film, concert works and video games, and continues to work, composing music.
+Plowman has over 500 credits to date in live-action, animation, film, concert works and video games, and continues to compose music.